Torus counting and self-joinings of Kleinian groups: Introduction

 \end{thm}

-The description of the measure $\omega_\psi$ depends on the higher rank Patterson-Sullivan theory.
-In fact, it is equivalent to the unique $(\Ga_\rho,\psi_0)$-conformal measure on $\La_\rho$, where $\psi_0$ is unique $\Gamma_\rho$-critical linear form proportional to $\psi$ (cf. Def. \eqref{eq.om}).
+The description of the measure $\omega_\psi$ (Def. \ref{eq.om}) depends on the higher rank Patterson-Sullivan theory.
+In fact, it is equivalent to the unique $(\Ga_\rho,\psi_0)$-conformal measure on $\La_\rho$, where $\psi_0$ is { the } unique $\Gamma_\rho$-critical linear form (Def. \ref{def.crit}) proportional to $\psi$.
 We refer to Def. \ref{dp} for the definition of $\delta_\psi$.